JurassicJaws1989/CS-350/README.md

 * Experience with microcontrollers and how to interact with them
 * Experience with peripherals like UART, I2C, and GPIO
 # What skills from this project will be particularly transferable to other projects and/or course work?
+Many skills utilized within this project will easily transfer to other future projects, whether in education or in my professional career.
+Simply, the experience working with hardware and software together is incredibly beneficial for getting a more beneficial and well-rounded understanding on how components interact with one-another.
+Also, the extra experience with another programming language will only aim to increase my ability going forward.
+# How did you make this project maintainable, readable, and adaptable?
+As I mentioned above, this is one area where I feel I could have improved a bit.
+With that said, in terms of maintainability and readability, I tried to structure all of my code in a way where it was easy to read and follow.
+I tried to add as many comments as I could to ensure that I would understand what I was doing as I logged back in to continue working on the project.
+The code is as adaptable as I could make it, with all declarations taking place in well defined modular functions.